Sorry, nothing in cart.

 You are supposed to take this medicine for as long as your doctor prescribed it.
 Do not discontinue the treatment and finish the full course even if you see no difference.

-Before taking this medicine, inform your doctor of all the medications you are taking or recently used to avoid drug interaction.
+Before taking this medicine, inform your doctor of all the medications you are taking or have recently used to avoid drug interactions.

 The medicine starts working right after you take the first dose.
 However, it may need a little longer to deliver its full benefits.